-The School of Law and the Medical University of South Carolina (MUSC) have formed a partnership to offer student counseling services to School of Law students.
-This service is confidential and available to all students enrolled in both the full-time and part-time programs at the School of Law.
+Charleston School of Law and TimelyCare have formed a partnership to offer student counseling services.
+This service is confidential and available to all students enrolled in both full-time and part-time options at the School of Law.

-MUSC’s services to students include but are not limited to the following: assessment services, therapy, mental health evaluations, and referrals to all School of Law Students.
-Services also include consultations, promotional materials and assessment services, up to five (5) therapy sessions following a student assessment, and appropriate referrals for treatment or follow-up.
+Services also include consultations, promotional materials and assessment services, up to twelve (12) therapy sessions per academic year following a student assessment, and appropriate referrals for treatment or follow-up.

 Students of concern for at risk behavior may be mandated by the School of Law to be assessed by a mental health counselor.
 A student who evidences emotional distress or a health concern should be reported to the Associate Dean of Students.